joegreene/CS_121_Fall_2014/References/Basics (CS 120)/README.md

 ```

 `switch` statements require curly braces.
 Note also that each line (except the last) requires `break;`, which lets the program know
 to jump out of the switch statement at that time.
+The `default` case is optional, but normally recommended (typically for error-checking).

 Terms tied to if, else if, else:
-- __Conditional Check__: The boolean condition to be checked if
+- __Conditional Check__: The boolean condition to be checked (if true then the following code is ran, else the program jumps out of that section
+and onto the next)

 Common errors/issues:
 - Note that all integral values are `true` (e.g. -1, 12, 12714632, -44123, etc.), whereas the value `0` means `false`.

 Terms tied to switch statements:
 - __Case__: A single-value conditional check (e.g. `if(a == 4)` versus `switch(a) { case 4: ... }`)
-- __Falling Through__: When a `break` statement isn't assigned to a case
+- __Falling Through__: When a `break` statement isn't assigned to a case (the code "falls through" to the next line until `break;` or something
+terminates the code.

 Common errors/issues:
 - __Forgetting `break` Statements__: Unless you intend falling-through, always remember to include your `break` statements.